Battery storage and regulations

 The transition to clean energy requires expanding our energy grid, which requires building large battery storage facilities.
 It is important that we build these facilities in appropriate locations with proper safety requirements.

-Battery storage facilities should not be built in or near forests.
-Many facilities are ill-equipped for thermal runaway (when the battery system overheats and catches fire) and its potential impacts.
+However, Battery storage facilities should not be built in or near forests.
+Many facilities are ill-equipped for thermal runaway (when the battery system overheats and catches fire) and its potential impacts

 Milosh T. Puchovsky, Professor of Practice in the Department of Fire Protection Engineering at Worcester Polytechnic Institute said the following about the problem with many storage facilities: